 “Of the millions of coins that we make every year, only a small portion is minted as gift certificates” continues Blumenfeld.
 “Consumers are bombarded with traditional gift cards and paper coupons – so it only stands to reason that if you want to stand out – if you really want to be different from your competitors who are using paper coupons and plastic swipe cards – then you’ll do something different.
 That is the opportunity that custom coins allow.”

-As the Brown Derby’s Bobby Malozzi and Trapper’s Chop House’s Tom McCann have found out – custom coins are one way to get your marketing message seen, noticed and most importantly acted upon.
+As the Brown Derby’s Bobby Malozzi and Trapper’s Chop House’s Tom McCann have found out – custom business coins are one way to get your marketing message seen, noticed and most importantly acted upon.
 And that makes them truly valuable – especially in tough economic times.